blue4209211/pq/README.md

 ## Supported SQL Functions
 - As supported by sqllite3 with json1 extension

+### Addtitional Functions

+#### text_extract
+exposes `text_extract` function which can be used for extracting data from the column `text_extract(data, index, [seprator])`

-## TODO
+## Improvements
+- More tests on Parquet
+- More tests on rdbms
+- TODO testcases for operator impls in pq
 - better support for json
-    - Autodetetct json formatting (improvements in parser)
+    - Autodetetct json formatting, currently we need additional args to detect certain configs (improvements in parser)

-- more source types
-    - parquet
-    - avro
-- handling on unstructured data (logfiles)
-    - full text search
+## TODO (no specific order)
+- stats function for basic exploration
+- interactive mode so that we dont have to query same file multiple times
 - read from external source systems
-    - s3
+    - s3/http
-    - dynamodb
+- imporve query performance
+- lazy read of files so that we can query on large files